-Your child will also bring home a reading record for you to write in each time you read together at home.
+Your child will also have a reading record for you to write in each time you read together at home.
 You can make comments or ask questions for us in school but just a quick tick is fine.

-Please keep your child's books and reading record in their bag and bring it to school each day, this is really helpful when we read with your child or change their book.
-We read with all the children individually at least once a week and then as often as we are able to.
-Your child has the opportunity to change their book everyday so it's always helpful to remind them if they need to do this.
-We suggest reading with them at least 3-4 times a week- but there is no limit!
+Please keep your child's books and reading record in their bag and bring it to school each day.
+We change all books every Monday.
+We suggest reading together at least 3-4 times a week- but there is no limit!

 In school we base our learning in books, both fiction and non-fiction.
 Books are available for the children throughout the day, both inside and outside and across all the areas of learning.
-Stories are read aloud at least twice a day, this is a special part of the day- it's my favourite time and the reason I wanted to be an Early Years teacher.
-The children have a time for independent reading every day, then they have the opportunity to recommend books to the class and we encourage lots of 'book talk'.
+Stories are read aloud at least twice a day, this is a special part of the day.
+The children have a time for independent reading every day, and the opportunity to recommend books to the class as we encourage lots of 'book talk'.

 If your child has a favourite book at home they would like to share with the class please do let them bring it in, we can take good care of it and it's wonderful to see the children developing their identity as readers.